Skip to main content

 Dr. Robert Bielski and a resident reviews an x-ray in an exam room at Riley Hospital.

 Indiana University School of Medicine offers a one-year fellowship in Pediatric Orthopedic Surgery and Scoliosis.
 This fellowship offers a dynamic training experience that encompasses all aspects of orthopedics at Indiana’s only Pediatric Level I Trauma Center.
 Fellows receive an unmatched level of engagement from IU School of Medicine faculty orthopaedic surgeons to enhance surgical technique and skill through individually tailored and focused training.
-This program is accredited by POSNA (Pediatric Orthopaedic Society of North America).
+This program is accredited by the ACGME and POSNA (Pediatric Orthopaedic Society of North America).

 Clinical Experience